 I like Garden Of Life because of the high 50-Billion CFU count but I do think that for some people it may be a bit too strong and cause initial side effects.
 In my experience, most people trying probiotics for the first time should pick something a little less strong.

 Nevertheless, if you can get past any initial side effects, the high CFU count, prebiotics and 33 Lactobacillus & Bifidobacterium probiotic strains inside of each Garden Of Life Colon Care capsule may make a difference in your microbiome.

 Colon Care ticks all of the boxes for not being a scam or unsafe.
 It's made in the USA, the factor is FDA-registered, it's dairy-free, gluten-free.
-I personally don't recommend taking probiotic supplements that don't have acid-resistant capsules but Physician's Choice does have acid-resistant technology which is something I liked.
+I personally don't recommend taking probiotic supplements that don't have acid-resistant capsules but Garden Of life does have acid-resistant technology which is something I liked.

 Lactobacillus Acidophilus, Bifdobacterium Lactis, Lactobacillus Plantarum and Lactobacillus Paracasei.

 FlowFlora is a new Probiotic from my brand Alicia's Naturals priced at $39.95 before using a coupon.
 I was inspired to make this probiotic after testing 27+ different probiotic supplements for the PRG blog and figuring out what made a probiotic suck or be awesome.

 I spent a lot of time choosing the Lactobacillus and Bifidobacterium probiotic strains for FlowFlora and made sure they were clinically studied.
 I also included a FOS prebiotic fiber so that probiotic bacteria has a source of fuel.